ardadurmaz/ngs-var/README.md

 # ngs-var

-A comprehensive Next-Generation Sequencing (NGS) pipeline for DNA and RNA analysis.
-It integrates trimming, alignment, variant calling, and post-processing with a customizable workflow and toolset.
+A comprehensive Next-Generation Sequencing (NGS) pipeline for DNA and RNA analysis, integrating trimming, alignment, variant calling, and post-processing with a customizable workflow and toolset.

 ## Installation